 Proper assessment of the patient, proper prescribing practices, periodic re-evaluation of therapy, and proper dispensing and storage are appropriate measures that help to reduce abuse of opioid drugs.

 Risks Specific to Abuse of EMBEDA

 EMBEDA is for oral use only.
 Abuse of EMBEDA poses a risk of overdose and death.
 This risk is increased with concurrent abuse of EMBEDA with alcohol and other substances.
-Taking cut, broken, chewed, crushed, or dissolved EMBEDA enhances drug release and increases the risk of over dose and death.
-In opioid-tolerant individuals, the absorption of naltrexone may increase the risk of precipitating withdrawal.
-The sequestered naltrexone in EMBEDA is intended to have no clinical effect when EMBEDA is taken as directed; however, if the capsules are crushed or chewed, up to 100% of the sequestered naltrexone dose could be released, bioequivalent to an immediate-release naltrexone oral solution of the same dose.
+Taking chewed, crushed, or dissolved EMBEDA enhances drug release and increases the risk of overdose and death.
+The sequestered naltrexone hydrochloride in EMBEDA is intended to have no clinical effect when EMBEDA is taken as directed; however, if the capsules are crushed or chewed, up to 100% of the sequestered naltrexone HCl dose could be released, bioequivalent to an immediate-release (IR) naltrexone HCl oral solution of the same dose.
+In opioid-tolerant individuals, the absorption of naltrexone HCl may increase the risk of precipitating withdrawal.

 Due to the presence of talc as one of the excipients in EMBEDA, parenteral abuse can be expected to result in local tissue necrosis, infection, pulmonary granulomas, and increased risk of endocarditis and valvular heart injury.
 Parenteral drug abuse is commonly associated with transmission of infectious diseases such as hepatitis and HIV.

 EMBEDA is formulated with a sequestered opioid antagonist, naltrexone HCl, which is released with manipulation by crushing.

 In Vitro Testing